 Interest rates were cut to near zero in a matter of weeks.
 Together with quantitative easing measures like the MBS buying program and extension of new credit to businesses, these helped temper the effects of the economic downturn caused by lockdowns.
 Housing demand is way up, spurred at least in part by low interest rates.

 Why The Federal Reserve Raises Interest Rates

-The Federal Reserve would raise interest rates if they were trying to keep inflation, a fancy word for price increases, from running out of control.
+The Federal Reserve raises interest rates if it’s trying to keep inflation – a fancy word for price increases – from running out of control.
 When rates are low, people borrow more money and there’s more money flying around in the market.

 The Fed wants a certain amount of inflation annually.
 You may hear a lot about a 2% goal.
 A little bit of inflation stimulates the economy by encouraging people to buy goods and services now.
 This in turn lets companies hire people to produce those goods and services.

-Also, as much as people may hate paying more in the form of interest to borrow money, they equally like earning more on the money they have in the bank, which tends to happen in a rising interest rate environment.
+Also, as much as people may hate paying more in interest to borrow money, they like earning more on the money they have in the bank, which tends to happen in an environment where interest rates are rising.

 How Do Fed Interest Rates Affect Mortgage Rates

-There’s often a correlation between mortgage rates and the Fed funds rate, but it doesn’t move in lockstep with a longer-term loan like a mortgage in the same way it might with variable-rate credit cards.
-There can even be times where mortgage rates move in the opposite direction for a short period of time.
+There’s often a correlation between mortgage rates and the Fed funds rate, but it doesn’t move in lockstep with a longer-term loan like a mortgage loan in the same way it might with variable-rate credit cards.
+Sometimes, mortgage rates even move in the opposite direction for a short period of time.